sravanmedarapu/banking-counter-maintainer/README.md

         ○ Set the priority on the token based on the customer type while issuing tokens

-        ○ If a customer is a valued customer, send them to a counter which serves priority customers by setting the token to high priority
+        ○ If a customer is a valued customer, send them to a counterDetails which serves priority customers by setting the token to high priority

-    ● Expose a service that displays a list of service counters and token numbers under each service counter, which customers can use to to check the counter assigned to their token.
+    ● Expose a service that displays a list of service counterDetails and token numbers under each service counterDetails, which customers can use to to check the counterDetails assigned to their token.

     ● Create services to serve customers using their tokens.

-    ● Multi-counter services: Some services may require a customer to traverse multiple counters to complete the process.
+    ● Multi-counterDetails services: Some services may require a customer to traverse multiple counterDetails to complete the process.
 This system should support such functions.
 If a service is so configured, after customers are served at one service desk, they will automatically be queued up at the next service desk for that service.
 This feature can be used in addition to or in place of Multi-service selection by the customer.